-- Real-time traffic reporting: Check the number of real-time visits and their locations, IP address, and referring sites.
+- Real-time traffic reporting: Check the number of real-time visits, locations, IP addresses, and referring sites.

-- Audience Map: See your website visitors’ locations, device platforms, languages, browser details, and device resolutions in a map.
+- Audience Map: See your website visitors’ locations, device platforms, languages, browser details, and device resolutions on a map.

 - Traffic sources: Easily find traffic sources, referral sites, and keywords they used.